Summary of Decameron tales: Second tale (I, 2)

 This story is told by Neifile.

 Abraham, a Jew of Paris, is the friend of Giannotto di Civignì, who for years has urged him to become a Christian.
 One day Abraham departs for Rome, telling Giannotto that he wants to see the leaders of the Church – the pope and the curia – to decide whether or not he wants to convert.
 Giannotto, knowing of the debauched and decadent ways of the Roman clergy, fears Abraham will never want to convert after witnessing the corruption of the Church.
 But when Abraham returns, he converts, concluding that if Christianity can still spread even when its hierarchy is so corrupt, it must be the true word of God.

-In this caustic anti-Catholic story, the Jew converts because he logically concludes that only a religion supported by God could prosper despite the corruption of its leadership.
-The earliest source of this tale is in Busone da Gubbio's "Avventuroso Ciciliano", written in Italian in 1311.
-This tale has also been told about Muslims, including Saladin.
+In this caustic anti-Catholic story, the Jewish character converts because he logically concludes that only a religion supported by God could prosper despite the corruption of its leadership.
+The earliest source of this tale is in Busone da Gubbio's L'Avventuroso Siciliano, written in Italian in 1311.

 Third tale (I, 3)

 This story is told by Filomena.

 Saladin, a powerful sultan, finds that his treasury is exhausted.
 Melchizedek, a Jew, has money enough to cover the shortfall, but Saladin believes he is too greedy to lend it fairly.
 Saladin tries to trick Melchizedek into giving offense (and justifying the seizure of his wealth) by asking him whether Judaism, Christianity, or Islam is the true Word of God.
 Melchizedek evades the trap by comparing it to the story of a merchant who had a precious ring and three virtuous sons.
 Having promised the ring—and with it, his estate—to all three, the king had two equally precious copies made and gave one ring to each son.
 Thus it could not be determined who was heir to the estate.
 Likewise, it cannot be determined which faith is the truth.
 Saladin appreciates Melchizedek's wisdom and decides to be honest with him.
 In the end, Saladin gets his loan and repays it and Melchizedek gets Saladin's respect and gifts of praise for his intelligence.

 Unlike other Medieval and Renaissance authors, Boccaccio treats Jewish people with respect, as this story portrays the main character as wise and in a positive light.
 Boccaccio may have had contact with Jews while living in Naples as a young man.
 The oldest source is found in a French work by Stephen of Bourbon called The Seven Gifts of the Holy Spirit.
 However, a slightly younger (c.
 1321) Italian story in Bosone da Gubbio's L'avventuroso siciliano was Boccaccio's probable source.
 This tale was especially popular in the Renaissance and can be found in many versions all over Europe.
 It is also referred to as "The Tale of the Three Rings" and "The Legend of the Three Rings" and, according to Carlo Ginzburg, was quoted in the heresy trial of the Italian miller Menocchio.

+The "Parable of the Rings" is also found in Lessing's play Nathan the Wise.